-The GDQS offers policy makers, program designers, researchers, and others a method to understand what people eat, especially in a context where diets everywhere are changing rapidly with the increased consumption of highly processed, energy-dense foods.
-An easy-to-use app has also been developed to facilitate the collection of GDQS data in population-based surveys.
-The GDQS app provides a novel, low-resource data collection method to enable the collection of high-quality dietary data at a large scale and on a routine basis.
+The GDQS offers policy makers, program designers, researchers, and others a method to understand what people eat, especially in a context where diets everywhere are changing rapidly with the increased consumption of highly processed, energy-dense

-In comparison, traditional approaches for collecting dietary data (e.g. quantitative 24-hour dietary recalls) are time- and resource-intensive15 and difficult to carry out on a large scale on a regular or frequent basis.
-The GDQS app was developed to enable the frequent collection of dietary data in large-scale population-based surveys, overcoming the lack of data altogether in some cases and making it possible to design national-level policies and programs to address real-time needs.
+- In comparison, traditional approaches for collecting dietary data (e.g. quantitative 24-hour dietary recalls) are time- and resource-intensive and difficult to carry out on a large scale on a regular - or frequent basis.
+The GDQS app was developed to enable the frequent collection of dietary data in large-scale population-based surveys, overcoming - the lack of data altogether in some cases and making it possible to design national-level policies and programs to address real-time needs.

 Miller et al. (2020).
 Defining diet quality: a synthesis of dietary quality metrics and their validity for the double burden of malnutrition.
 The GDQS was released in 2021 after Miller et al. (2020) were unable to identify a single diet quality metric that addressed the double burden of malnutrition.

-15 Coates et al. (2017).
-Overcoming Dietary Assessment Challenges in Low-Income Countries: Technological Solutions Proposed by the International Dietary Data Expansion (INDDEX) Project
+Coates et al. (2017).
+Overcoming Dietary Assessment Challenges in Low-Income Countries: Technological Solutions Proposed by the

+International Dietary Data Expansion (INDDEX) Project